In Mali, joy at release of kidnapped priest

 In a message received by the ACN, Bishop Jean-Baptiste Tiama of Mopti expressed his joy at the news: “Our brother Léon Douyon was separated, far from us.
 This afternoon he has returned to us and we are very happy.”

-Father Leon was kidnapped June 21 along with four laypeople on the road that leads from Ségué to an, ashey were on their way to a funeral.
+Father Leon was kidnapped June 21 along with four laypeople on their way to a funeral.
 Four of the hostages were released within hours, but the priest was held by the jihadists.

 Bishop Tiama thanked “all the acquaintances and strangers who contributed to his liberation.”
 Father Léon was released near Bandiagara, where he is currently resting before returning to Mopti, the bishop reported.